 - The first level in a series of courses designed to take you from no knowledge of Arabic to a high-level proficiency.

-- Understand basic sentence structure, simple word constructions, pronouns, and verb conjugations
+- Understand basic sentence structure and simple word

-- Consists of both pre-recorded lecture sessions twice a week and live hands-on tutorials once a week
+- Consists of both pre-recorded lecture sessions and live hands-on tutorials once a week

 - Three comprehensive exams will help you track your progress